 Whenever you or your colleagues happen to be visiting Hong Kong, I would love to meet to share thoughts and ideas.
 Please email me at firstname.lastname@example.org

 Please allow me to benefit from your guidance, advice, comments, suggestions, and criticisms.
 Please feel free to share any of my papers, articles, presentations, and TV interviews with your colleagues or friends.
 You are welcome to publish any of them with full attribution.
-What is more, if you think that I may add value to your endeavours in any way, please do not hesitate to let me know.
+If you think that I may add value to your endeavours in any way, please do not hesitate to let me know.
 On the other hand, if for any reason you do not wish to receive my emails, please tell me to delete your name from my databank permanently.
-Best personal regards,

 Chairman and CEO, Andrew Leung International Consultants Limited (Founded in London) Brain Trust Member, The Evian Group (global think-tank), Lausanne, Switzerland Senior Analyst, Wikistrat, an online global strategic consultancy Gerson Lehrman Group (Global Experts) Council Member International Expert, Reuters Insight Community of Experts, Thompson Reuters China Futures Fellow, Berkshire Publishing Group, Massachusetts, USA Distinguished Contributor, Asymmetric Threats Contingency Alliance (ATCA) (global think-tank) Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (FRSA) Elected Member, Royal Society for Asian Affairs Visiting Professor, London Metropolitan University Business School Visiting Professor, Sun Yat-sen University Business School, China (2005-10) Senior Consultant, MEC International Global Commercial Agent, Changsha City, China Member, Board of Advisors of Denmark-based Executive Global Network (EGN), Hong Kong Member, Board of Advisors of The Global Analyst, India Member, Board of Multitude Foundation, a HK-registered charitable trust (The following until 19 May 2010, on permanent relocation back to Hong Kong) Governing Council Member, King’s College London, UK (2004-2010) Advisory Board Member, China Policy Institute, Nottingham University, UK (2005 -2010) Founding Chairman, China Group, Institute of Directors City Branch, London, UK (2006-2010) Vice Chairman, 48 Group Club, UK (2008-2010) Committee Member of RSA, London Region, UK (2006-2010)